Skip to main content ] Facebook Twitter Member area

 Additionally, you should never assume a potential guest will not want to join your event, always ask them.

-If your loved one lives in a nursing home, consider visiting them on Christmas day if they are not comfortable leaving the home.
+If your loved one lives in an aged care facility, consider visiting them on Christmas day if they are not comfortable leaving the home.

 However, if they are willing and able to leave the facility, arrange for them to join your event.
 This might mean picking them up in your car and packing the walking frame or booking a wheelchair accessible taxi to pick them up and bring them to the event.